 - To extend and share knowledge about rare diseases and their unmet needs

 - To connect NGOs interested in rare diseases and their partners within a global platform

 - To promote international, multi-stakeholder collaboration and actions for rare diseases

 - To align rare diseases as a global priority in public health, research and medical and social care policies

-The NGO Committee for Rare Diseases (United Nations, New York) is a substantive committee established under the umbrella of the Conference of NGOs in Consultative Relationship with the United Nations (CoNGO).
+The NGO Committee for Rare Diseases is a substantive committee established under the umbrella of the Conference of NGOs in Consultative Relationship with the United Nations (CoNGO).

 CoNGO has been the primary support platform for civil society since 1948, represented by a global community of informed, empowered and committed NGOs that fully participate with the UN in decision-making and programs leading to a better world, a world of economic and social justice.